xuhui-eagle-ying/loan_defaults_prediction.github.io/README.md

 ## Steps Involved

 ### 1. Data Preprocessing
-- **Data Cleansing**: Removed missing, duplicate, and irrelevant data points to ensure the dataset is accurate and ready for analysis.
+- **Data Cleansing**: Removed missing, duplicate, and irrelevant data points to ensure the dataset was accurate and ready for analysis.
 - **Feature Engineering**: Derived new features and transformed existing ones to enhance the predictive power of the models.
 - **Exploratory Data Analysis (EDA)**: Conducted thorough exploratory analysis to understand distributions, detect trends, and visualize relationships between features.